FabrizioMusacchio/MotilA/ROADMAP.md

 ## Repository organization and auxiliary datasets
-* Providing the **cutout dataset** as a separate Zenodo record linked to the main example datasets.
+* ✅ **[addressed in release v1.1.0]** Providing the **cutout dataset** as a separate Zenodo record linked to the main example datasets.
 This avoids overwriting example projects and allows independent downloads.
 Also, it reduced the size of the main repository.

 ## After the revision process